AFTEA is a public charity professional organization

 Article VI-Standing and Regular Committees and Special Programs

-Section 6 The President shall appoint members of the Immigration and Emigration Assistance Program (IEAP) to assist in the plans and implementations of the program.
+Section 6 Executive Board Chairman shall appoint members of the special programs to assist in the planning and implementation of the program.

-Section 8 Members of Standing and Regular Committees shall be appointed by the Committee Chairperson subject to approval by a majority vote of the Executive Council.
+Section 8 Members of Standing and Regular Committees shall be appointed by the Committee Chairperson, subject to approval by a majority vote of the Executive Council.

-Section 10 Each Regular and ad hoc Committees and Special Programs shall submit an annual report to the Secretariat of the Executive Council at the end of the fiscal year.
+Section 10 Each Regular and ad hoc committees and Special Programs shall submit an annual report to the Secretariat of the Executive Council at the end of the fiscal year.

 Article VII- Affiliations